mattmarc44/Bar-down-proj/README.md

 5. Automated testing:
     - I attempted to use jasmine TDD but due to the lack of resources on code institute and elsewhere.
 At my level of experience I felt most that needed testing was too complicated for the beginner level.For reference I have left the enviroment in the files.

+6. manual testing:
+    - Mainly I tested my functions line by line using console.log() in diferent lines making sure expected outcomes are repeated under diferent circumstances.

+7. deployed testing:
+    - Famil and friends accessed the deployed site on github pages and gave me feedback from several screen sizes, devices and web browsers.

 mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.